Jobs

 Create job

-To create a job, use dr.registry.Job.create, as shown in the following example:
+To create a job, use dr.registry.Job.create:

 import os